-We use only the highest quality equipment and supplies in order to insure that we obtain the best evidence possible in each and every case.
+We use only the highest quality equipment and supplies in order to ensure that we obtain the best evidence possible in each and every case.
 All of our investigators carry a number of options in order to be ready for the unexpected.

 We also utilize some of the most advanced photographic and videographic equipment available to the industry.
 Some of the tools we maintain in our inventory include:

-Long range digital photo cameras
+Long-range digital photo cameras

 High definition video cameras